 It’s your worst nightmare: Your home is on fire, and you must safely get your family out.
 What do you need to do to survive?

 - Remember Your Escape Plan.
 Stay low and figure out the safest way to escape.
 If fire or smoke is blocking your primary escape plan route, make your way out using your secondary exit plan.
 Don’t forget about door and doorknob checking, the risk of backdraft, closing doors behind you, and getting others out if it’s your responsibility.

 - Call 911.
 Your priority is to get everyone out of the home safely.
 As soon as you’re out, call 911.

 - Cover Vents.
 If you can’t get out, keep the door closed and cover vents and door cracks with a cloth or blanket.
 Call 911 and tell the operator where you are.
 Signal for help outside a window using a cloth or sheet.

 - Protect Your Lungs.
 Cover your mouth and nose with a towel or bandana and do the same for your children to reduce smoke inhalation.

 - Stay Out.
 Once everyone is safely out of the house, stay out.
 Don’t go back inside for valuables.
 They’re not worth your life.

 Another way to keep your family safe is to keep fire blankets next to each person’s bed.
 Use fire blankets as a shield from the hot flames and scorching air so everyone can get out of the house without getting burned.

 A house fire is everyone’s worst nightmare.
-However, with planning and practice, a house fire doesn’t have to be a tragedy.
-Your home and valuables can be replaced, but your family can’t.
-Simple steps like preparing an evacuation plan and practicing with your kids will go a long way to ensuring they know what to do and how to get out if a fire occurs.
+However, with planning, preparedness, and practice, a house fire doesn’t have to be a tragedy.
+You can replace your home and valuables — but not your family.
+Simple steps like preparing an evacuation plan and practicing with your kids go a long way to ensuring they know what to do and how to get out if a fire occurs.